APPFL/APPFL/docs/publication/index.rst

 Publications
 ============

 This page presents the publications using the APPFL framework.
+You may also find an FL-as-a-service platform built on top of APPFL at `APPFLx.link <https://appflx.link/>`_.

 2024
 ----